 After using the all-affected principle to understand what change is necessary, our theory for sustainably implementing these community-based recommendations is that change happens one conversation, one person, one relationship at a time.
 This is why social change feels so excruciatingly slow — it is predicated on people learning and adjusting their worldview through individual interactions over time.
-However, widespread change doesn't require total adoption; according to Professor Damon Centola, large-scale change begins to happen when there is a committed minority of 25% of the total population.
+However, widespread change doesn't require total adoption; according to Professor Damon Centola, large-scale change begins to happen when there is a committed minority of 25%.

-At Studio ATAO, we approach this theoretical 25% framework in three distinct ways:
+At Studio ATAO, we approach this theoretical 25% framework within FBH in three distinct ways:

 1. For our community initiatives, we curate small-group spaces where individuals can thoroughly grapple with the complexities of social change.
 We know that people's perspectives do not change overnight, and that cultivating real commitment to and acceptance of different points of view cannot be done en masse or via moral lecturing.
 Instead, we emphasize leading with vulnerability in order to form thoughtful interpersonal connections that encourage individuals to learn from one another and to refer to these new perspectives when engaging with the world.

 2. For our community think tank, we synthesize recommendations for change from those most affected (and often with the least structural power) and champion their ideas to major stakeholders in order to implement new change initiatives from the ground-up.
 Read our case study on how we applied this framework to advocate for equitable representation in food media, and more about the specifics of this process below.

 3. Our free resources library offers tools and information to learn about social justice and how it is interwoven in our daily lives.
 This provides the foundation for us to recognize and reflect on how systems of power intersect in our society.
 We believe that we need to develop the vocabulary to fully and thoroughly name our oppression in order to fight against it; Philosopher Paulo Friere called this process developing critical consciousness.
 As he writes: